jshpark/EarthPorn-Wallpaper/README.md

 3. Create an APP
     - You can use https://localhost8080 for your redirect uri
 4. Fill in appropriate information in the code snippet from wallpaper.py
+    - client_id: The 14 character string underneath your project name
+    - client_secret = String generated when creating your application
+    - password: Your personal account password
+    - user_agent: Should contain your applicaition name and your username
+        - ex) EarthPorn script by /u/xxxxx
+    - username = Your personal account username
 ```
 def startReddit():
     reddit = praw.Reddit(client_id='xxxxx',